RaFaTEOLI/crwn-clothing-context-api-lesson/README.md

 # react-context-complete
-A complete version of our application converting everything redux over to using the contextAPI
+A complete version of the crwn-clothing application converting everything redux over to using the contextAPI

 # How to fork and clone